pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 ```
 ::

-With the wrapper for LiteLLM, Pathway allows you to use many popular LLMs.
+With the wrapper for LiteLLM, Pathway Live Data Framework allows you to use many popular LLMs.

 ## Hugging Face pipeline
-For models from Hugging Face that you want to run locally, Pathway gives a separate wrapper called `HFPipelineChat` (for calling HuggingFace through API, use LiteLLM wrapper).
+For models from Hugging Face that you want to run locally, Pathway Live Data Framework gives a separate wrapper called `HFPipelineChat` (for calling HuggingFace through API, use LiteLLM wrapper).
 When an instance of this wrapper is created, it initializes a HuggingFace `pipeline`, so any [argument to the `pipeline`](https://huggingface.co/docs/transformers/en/main_classes/pipelines#transformers.pipeline) - including the name of the model - must be set during the initialization of `HFPipelineChat`.
 Any parameters to `pipeline.__call__` can be as before set during initialization or overridden during application.

 ::if{path="/llm-xpack/"}
 ```python